In This Article

 The CFPB finalized its Section 1033 personal financial data rights rule in October 2024, requiring covered financial institutions to expose consumer transaction data, account balances, and product terms through secure, standardized APIs on customer request.
 The largest institutions faced an April 2026 compliance window under the original rule, though enforcement is currently stayed while the CFPB undertakes new rulemaking.
 Regardless of the regulatory timeline, Section 1033 compliance requires building API infrastructure that can securely authorize third-party data access on behalf of account holders, which is the same foundation needed for core banking API modernization generally.

 Yes.
-Managed API gateway services and technology partners handle the technical implementation, configuration, and ongoing management so that institutions do not need to build internal API infrastructure expertise.
+A Tier-1 Microsoft Cloud Solution Provider that hosts the institution's Azure subscription handles the APIM technical implementation, policy configuration, and ongoing management so the institution does not need to build internal API infrastructure expertise.
 The key is choosing a partner who understands both the technology and the specific integration requirements for financial institutions, including core banking vendor APIs, fintech partner connections, and regulatory reporting systems.
-ABT deploys Azure API Management for banks and credit unions as part of their broader Microsoft 365 and Azure environments, which means the gateway inherits existing Entra ID identity controls rather than requiring a separate security configuration from scratch.
+ABT deploys Microsoft Azure API Management inside the Azure subscriptions it hosts for banks and credit unions, which means the gateway inherits existing Microsoft Entra ID identity controls rather than requiring a separate security configuration from scratch.
+M365 Guardian's SOC then monitors the gateway traffic alongside the rest of the Microsoft stack.

 Start with OAuth 2.0 for token-based authentication and mutual TLS (mTLS) for certificate-based verification on all financial data connections.
 Implement AES-256 payload encryption for sensitive customer data fields including account numbers and Social Security numbers.
 Enforce TLS 1.2 or higher on all API traffic.
 As AI-driven API demand increases, evaluate Financial-grade API (FAPI) 2.0 standards, which add sender-constrained tokens and pushed authorization requests to prevent token theft and replay attacks.
 FAPI 2.0 originated in open banking but applies to any environment where AI agents or automated systems have programmatic access to financial data.